Tech ops supervisor

 Get an apprenticeship:

 Apprenticeships are work with training, so they can be a great opportunity to earn as you learn.
 You might find an apprenticeship as a post-production technical operator in a post-production company.
 This would be an ideal role in which to observe and learn what a tech ops supervisor does.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to find one in your region, or approach companies directly.
-Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in screen.

 Get a degree: